AliceO2Group/AliceO2/Steer/README.md

 b) adaptations to classes because some things are done differently than in FairRoot (MC truth handling, parameter handling etc)

-This package contains the following subpackages:
+This module contains the following submodules:

 \subpage refSteerDigitizerWorkflow